Hymns of Universal Praise: Background

 To ensure that HUP1936 was a Chinese hymnal, the hymnal committee, led by Timothy Ting-Fang Liu (1891–1947, (劉廷芳), the dean of the school of religious studies at Yenching University, requested that HUP1936 should contain at least 10% of Chinese tunes.
 To collect Chinese tunes for HUP, in 1934, a competition was opened for composers to write new hymn tune or to suggest a Chinese hymn tune.
 Around 500 tunes had been submitted, but most of them were not suitable to be used.
 A few were selected by Bliss Wiant (1895–1975), the American missiologist and musicologist who was teaching at Yenching at that time and was harmonised by him.
 T. C. Chao (1888–1979), a professor of religious philosophy at Yenching University, had contributed eight out of the seventy-two hymn tunes.
 The fast-moving sales of the hymnal proved it a huge success.
 The first 114,000 copies were sold out within a month of its release in March 1936, and the accumulated sales number was up to 442,000 in 1949.

 The second edition, HUP1977, was published toward the end of the Cultural Revolution when churches in China mostly stopped operating.
 The editing process of HUP1977 started from 1969 and was initiated by the Chinese Christian Literature Council (CCLC) based in Hong Kong, who published both the second and the third edition.
-The CCLC invited the following denominations to involve in the editorial process: the Hong Kong Council of the Church of Christ in China (HKCCCC), the Hong Kong–based Anglican Church, the Wesleyan Church (中華基督教循道公會), the Methodist Church (衛理公會), and the Swatow Baptist Church (潮語浸信會).
+The CCLC invited the following denominations to involve in the editorial process: the Hong Kong Council of the Church of Christ in China (HKCCCC), the Hong Kong–based Anglican Church (香港聖公會), the Wesleyan Church (中華基督教循道公會), the Methodist Church (衛理公會), and the Swatow Baptist Church (潮語浸信會).
 The editorial board was led by Wang Yongxi (黃永熙), a musicologist trained in the Chinese University of Hong Kong.
 Only four members, Dr Francis P. Jones, Dr Bliss Wiant, Rev Earle H. Ballou, and Dr Li Pao-Chen who were in the original committee of HUP1936 stayed as consultants.

 The third edition, HUP2006, was coordinated by Angela Tam (譚靜芝), a music student of Wang Yongxi and the former director of the sacred music department in the Alliance Theological Seminary in Hong Kong.
 Again, several denominations joined the ecumenical cooperation of creating the Chinese hymnal.
 Like the first two editions, several denominations, including the Hong Kong–based Anglican Church and Methodist Church, and the HKCCCC.
-The hymnal’s list was not only updated with newer hymns, it also responded to the theology in that era, such as social justice, ecology, and culture and technology.
+The hymnal's list was not only updated with newer hymns, it also responded to the theology in that era, such as social justice, ecology, and culture and technology.